SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Maps showing where to find the best murals in the Mission

-Visiting Fisherman's Wharf is one of the most popular tourist San Francisco activities.
-This district is right on the waterfront, making for great views, deliciously fresh seafood, access to ferry rides, sea lions, and even an aquarium.
+This district is right on the waterfront, making for great views, deliciously fresh seafood, access to ferry rides, barking sea lions, and an aquarium known for its walk-through tunnels.

 Fisherman's Wharf hosts many festivals throughout the year, and also contains a variety of small museums, kid-friendly attractions, shops, and restaurants.